When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Results

 \subsection{Synthetic Dataset}

 \autoref{tab:regret_bandits} shows the cumulative regret and standard deviation across the synthetic benchmarks, demonstrating that our proposed \textbf{LLMP-Joint} and \textbf{LLMP-Bandit} architectures achieve state-of-the-art performance in semantically rich and complex non-linear environments.
-Specifically, \textbf{LLMP-Joint} dominates the language-dependent tasks, achieving the lowest regret on \textbf{fextract} ($2.6 \pm 0.6$) and \textbf{fLLM} ($35.6 \pm 6.9$), suggesting that joint estimation of arm values effectively captures the nuance of language-based rewards where independent priors fail.
+Specifically, \textbf{LLMP-Joint} achieves the best mean regret on the language-dependent tasks, achieving the lowest regret on \textbf{fextract} ($2.6 \pm 0.6$) and \textbf{fLLM} ($35.6 \pm 6.9$), suggesting that joint estimation of arm values effectively captures the nuance of language-based rewards where independent priors fail.
 In contrast, for the strictly linear numerical setting (\textbf{fnum\_lin}), the traditional \textbf{LinUCB} algorithm outperforms LLM-based approaches ($36.6 \pm 9.4$), indicating that expensive semantic reasoning is redundant for linear numerical reward landscapes.
-However, as the numerical relationships become highly non-linear (\textbf{nonlin1}, \textbf{nonlin2}), the calibrated uncertainty of our \textbf{LLMP} variants significantly outperforms both standard \textbf{LLM-Bandit} and \textbf{CGPUCB}, by linking semantic understanding and numerical optimization.
+However, as the numerical relationships become highly non-linear (\textbf{nonlin1}, \textbf{nonlin2}), the calibrated uncertainty of our \textbf{LLMP} variants outperforms both the standard \textbf{LLM-Bandit} and \textbf{CGP-UCB} by linking semantic understanding and numerical optimization.